terra-horizon/terra-aai/README.md

 # terra-aai

-Authentication &amp; Authorization Infrastructure service for TERRA project
+The platform AAI serving horizontal Authentication and Authorization features.

+Includes customized TERRA user interface theme.

+If you are looking for the service documentation, have a look here: https://terra-horizon.github.io/terra-aai/